federico-razzoli/materialize/README.md

 _.materialize_sql()
 ===================

 Create a CONNECT table based on the specified SQL statement.
-Querying the table will execute the statement on the local server.
-The results will be returned by the query.
+By default, querying the table will execute the statement on the local server.
+To use a remote server, modify the definition of the _ server, which is used by default, or set @__connect_server to a different server name.

+If @__autoselect or @__autodrop is enabled, materialize_sql() returns a resultset with the table's contents.
+With @__autodrop, the table is automatically dropped.

 Parameters:
 * p_db_name: Database which will contain the CONNECT table.